Edited by: Keri Stooksbury

 The coverage is provided on a primary basis in the U.S. and worldwide in most countries.

-Another reason to use the Chase Sapphire Preferred to pay for your rental car is the extension of coverage to other drivers.
+Another reason to use the Chase Sapphire Preferred card to pay for your rental car is the extension of coverage to other drivers.
 The following drivers are covered for CDW when using the card:

-It is acceptable to use a combination of Chase Ultimate Rewards points and your Chase Sapphire Preferred to rent a vehicle — you will still qualify for CDW coverage.
+It is acceptable to use a combination of Chase Ultimate Rewards points and your Chase Sapphire Preferred card to rent a vehicle — you will still qualify for CDW coverage.

 The card’s CDW coverage will reimburse you for covered expenses incurred on the rental vehicle, including: